<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 4. Security Benefits

-For many of us, retirement represents a time of opportunity, as well as uncertainty.
+For many of long-time workers, retirement represents a time of opportunity, as well as uncertainty.
 Fortunately, ExxonMobil provides the following security benefits to assist their employees:

 • Life Insurance: Basic life insurance and accidental death and dismemberment (AD&D) coverage are provided automatically at no cost.
 Employees can opt for additional coverage through Group Universal Life (GUL) and voluntary AD&D insurance.